WiFire/Android-SDK/README.md

 #### 6. Listening to WiFi network updates

-To listen to WiFi connection/state changes you can create a `BroadcastReceiver` which extends `com.mobstac.wifire.receivers.WiFireReceiver`
+To listen to WiFi connection/state changes you can create a `BroadcastReceiver` which extends `com.mobstac.wifire.WiFireReceiver`

 ```java
 public class MyWiFireReceiver extends WiFireReceiver {